SIMOLANT 12/2024

 - Timeout 50% of simulation

 The timeout is set to 50% of the simulation time.
-This is the default.

-- Timeout 25% of simulation
+- Timeout 20% of simulation (faster)

-The timeout is set to 25% of the simulation time.
+The timeout is set to 20% of the simulation time.
 Use this to speed up

-the calculations at the expense of a less precise response.
+the calculations, at the expense of a less precise response.

 Help